OliverPearce5/CHplus_ExoMol/README.md

 file lists the empirical energy levels determined via the MARVEL algorithm.
 Note no MARVEL analysis for 13CH+.

 5) ### Partition_Function.pf:
 The temperature-dependent partition function for 12CH+ up to 10,000K.
-Note no partition function for 13CH+.

 6) ### Lambda_Doubling_Energies.txt:
 The manually-calculated Lambda-doubling corrections for each v,J level within the A1Pi state (applied to both 12C1H+ and 13C1H+).